95 Inches How Many Feet

 Q: How accurate do my conversions need to be?

 A: The level of accuracy required depends on the context.
-For casual measurements, rounding to one or two decimal places might be sufficient.
-However, precise applications such as engineering and construction often demand higher accuracy.
+Worth adding: for casual measurements, rounding to one or two decimal places might be sufficient.
+That said, precise applications such as engineering and construction often demand higher accuracy.

 Q: What if I have a measurement in feet and inches and need to convert it to inches only?